Anything-Minecraft-Team/anything-minecraft/tutorials/en_us/JARS/ADVANCED.md

 Version: 1.8.8
 Currently Active

-- [Fish](https://github.com/CraftLight-Network/Fish) - Fish is a 1.16.5 Purpur fork with features that are too niche to be added to Purpur.
+- [Fish](https://github.com/CraftLight-Network/Fish) - Fish is a 1.16.5 Purpur fork with features that are too niche to be added to Purpur and changes that may eventually be upstreamed to Purpur or its subsequent upstreams.
 Version: 1.16.5
 Currently Active